Pietro Locatelli: Music

 When Locatelli went to Amsterdam in 1729, he discovered the centre of European music publishing.
 He published his Opp.
 2–6, 8 and 9 and a new edition of Op.
 1 in Amsterdam, and Op.
 7 in the neighbouring city of Leiden.
 He took great care to achieve flawless editions.
 Locatelli gave the well-arranged works to different publishers, and he edited and sold the less-arranged works.

-Not only Op.
-1 was composed in his early years, but also Op.
+Not only was Op.
+1 composed in his early years, but also Op.
 3 and parts of Op.
 2 and 4 to 8.
 Locatelli obtained a privilege which protected Opp.
-1–8 (which were also issued in Leiden, in Holland) from unauthorised reprints and prevented the import of reprints.
+1–8 (which were also issued in Leiden, in Holland), from unauthorised reprints and prevented the import of reprints.
 In his application for the privilege, he referred to himself as an "Italian music master living in Amsterdam".
 As a consequence of the privilege, Locatelli had to give free copies to the Leiden University library; thus, the first prints have been preserved up to the present.
 An exception was Op.
 9, which was published after the expiry of the legal protection.

 Locatelli's works can be divided into three categories: